 Submissions fall under two major types of article: (1) Prepublication versions of manuscripts (i.e., preprints) that have been submitted or are in the final stages of submission to a peer reviewed academic journal, and (2) Previously published research that you wish to make Open Access.
 Please note that we do not accept the publishers typeset Version of Record, but rather the the pre- (Author’s Original Version) and post-(Accepted Manuscript) print versions.
 If you are unsure, please email us and we will be happy to help.

 We accept the following article types: original research, current opinions, commentaries, review articles, case studies, technical reports, and short communications.
 However, we do not accept blog posts, dissertations (submit such documents to thesiscommons.org), or other communications that do not adhere to academic publishing standards.
 Before sharing your work, we suggest you check your target journal’s policy on the posting of preprints and/or the SHERPA/RoMEO service for details of permitted use.

 - As with traditional publishing models, it is a requirement that all co-authors are aware of, and have agreed to, submission and all named authors will be notified upon upload.
 A co-author agreement statement is required before the work will be accepted.

 - Before submission, we advise that manuscripts are carefully checked.
 Unlike traditional journal submissions, the burden of quality control lies with the author.
 A thoroughly prepared preprint will help to build your scientific reputation.
 However, a poorly prepared preprint with scientific errors and/or even grammatical mistakes have the opposite effect.
 Although not a requirement, we suggest all submissions undertake some form of typesetting to aid legibility.
 Free software such as LaTeX is available to help with this process.

-- Please also include a note on how to cite the work.
+- A note on how to cite the work, and the DOI, must be included on the cover page.
 We encourage the use of the automatically generated citation produced by the OSF when submitting the work.
 Once a DOI number has been issued, it is also worth updating the manuscript using the inbuilt version control system to include instructions on how to cite the work.